-Appeals - This is a process designed for anyone who has applied to the Council for planning permission and is unhappy with the resulting refusal, conditions, or the lack of decision.
+Appeals - This is a process designed for anyone who has applied to the Council for planning permission and is unhappy with the resulting decision, or the lack of decision.

 Community Infrastructure Levy - This is a levy allowing local authorities to raise funds from owners and developers of land undertaking new building projects in their area.
-Stafford Borough Council does not currently have an adopted CIL.